Prik Nam Pla Recipe (Thai Chili Fish Sauce)

 Overhead shot of prik nam pla in a white spoon dish, surrounded by fresh lime and garlic.

-Prik nam pla is a Thai table condiment made with fish sauce, fresh chilies, lime juice, and garlic.
-It adds a salty, spicy flavor to dishes and is commonly served with plain jasmine rice, stir-fries, and fried eggs.
+Prik nam pla is a Thai table condiment and flavor enhancer made with fish sauce, fresh chilies, lime juice, sugar, and garlic.
+It tastes salty, spicy, and tangy, and is used to boost the flavor of Thai dishes like plain jasmine rice, stir-fries, and noodles.

 Prik nam pla with fresh red and green chilies, garlic, and fresh lime.